The Final Unfinished Voyage of Jack Aubrey: Plot summary

 The story begins with Surprise in the Strait of Magellan, caught up in foul weather.
 Hanson first spots Cape Pilar at the very opening of the Strait, and soon Surprise moors and conducts some trade with the inhospitable locals for meat and vegetables.
 Having re-provisioned, she and Ringle sail northwards in fine weather until they enter the River Plate and moor close to the island functioning as the main administrative centre.
 A quarantine officer comes aboard and gives the frigate a clean bill of health.

-Wantage informs Maturin of a rumpus in the town: a fight between Protestant mariners from a Boston barque clash with the Catholic locals over the right of polygamy.
+Wantage (a character killed and buried at sea in chapter six of the preceding book: Blue at the Mizzen) informs Maturin of a rumpus in the town: a fight between Protestant mariners from a Boston barque clash with the Catholic locals over the right of polygamy.
 Further signs of local resentment emerge when a large scow dumps the town's filth next to the frigate and the Portuguese sailors shout abuse at the Surprises.
 Aubrey sees the Papal legate on the shore, preparing to bless the town's ships, and recognises him as his own natural son Sam.
 As the Papal Nuncio to the Republic of Argentina, the Most Reverend Doctor Samuel Mputa had recently saved the government from an open rebellion.

 The South African squadron, under its Commander-in-Chief Admiral Lord Leyton, makes its appearance.
 Taking command of the blue squadron, Aubrey boards his new flagship, HMS Suffolk, seeing his blue rear admiral's flag hoisted on the mizzen mast.
 He has an interview with the cantankerous Admiral, who wants to send two of his officers and a midshipman home to England on Surprise.
 Aubrey explains that he does not own the Surprise, a private vessel once more, but ultimately pledges Maturin's consent in exchange for enough prime hands to man the shorthanded Suffolk, its crew having been reduced by disease.
 Aboard Surprise, Aubrey tells the assembled hands that he can take 63 volunteers over to join him on Suffolk, and receives cheers.

 While the fleet re-provisions, Ringle sails to England under the steady and capable Lieutenant Harding, and returns with Sophie Aubrey, Christine Wood, her brother Edward Heatherleigh, Maturin's daughter Brigid, and Aubrey's twins Fanny and Charlotte, all of whom will sail with Aubrey and Maturin to South Africa.
 The three girls had not been getting along well, with the Aubrey twins jealous of any attention their mother gives to young Brigid, a concern to both fathers.
 Brigid is a natural sailor, having been on the Ringle at a very young age for her voyage to Spain and on the packet to return to England.
 The twins are seasick most of the way to the River Plate, whereas Brigid is at home, friends with the sailors and ready with answers to everything aboard ship.
 When they meet their father, the twins have shed the jealousy and begin to have a kinder connection with their cousin Brigid.